 The Early Childhood Program at ECSU has developed an articulation agreement with regional community colleges.
-If you are transferring from a community college and have an Associate Degree in Early Childhood Educ ation, please check with an advisor to determine which courses you will need.
-Note: Due to changes in state certification requirements, students are advised to check with program faculty for any program changes.
+If you are transferring from a community college and have an Associate Degree in Early Childhood Education, please check with an advisor to determine which courses you will need.
+Note: Due to changes in state certification requirements, teacher candidates are advised to check with program faculty for any program changes.

-Students will complete the following Early C hildhood Education (ECE) professional preparation courses:
+Teacher candidates will complete the following Early Childhood Education (ECE) professional preparation courses: